timyers/r-learning-resources-for-genomics/README.md

 - [Happy Git and GitHub for the useR](https://happygitwithr.com/) - An online book that introduces Git, GitHub and version control.

 ### Other
+- [grateful](https://github.com/Pakillo/grateful?s=09) - The goal of `grateful` is to make it very easy to cite the `R` packages used in any report or publication.

 ### Reference